 Finally, pull off the tape on the underside within 24 hours for the least amount of headache.

 When we first started to resin our artwork, we masked off the edges with strong wide tape, leaving a ridge above so that it created a low barrier for the wet resin to pool in.
 This techniques works great, especially if you use duct tape a few times around, folded over on itself so that the non-sticky side also faces in where the ridge is.
-One artist who routinely employs this technique, Josie Lewis, suggests using metal venting tape that can be found in any hardware store.
+One artist who routinely employs this technique, Josie Lewis, suggests using aluminum tape that can be found in the ventilation section of any hardware store.
 It's more expensive but the results justify the cost.

 In 4-6 hours after you've poured your ArtResin, pull off the tape.
 Timing is critical here to because this is when the resin has set up but is still flexible; you'll be able to pull the tape off with minimal issues at this point in time.
 You will be able to pull it off the next day as well, but it will take a bit more elbow grease.

 Once you pull the tape off, you'll notice the resin has formed a meniscus—you know, where it curves up a bit around the perimeter due to surface tension—so you will have this little curve to clean up afterward.